SabakiHQ/immutable-gametree/README.md

 - `property` `<String>`
 - `value` `<Primitive>`

 Adds the given `value` to the specified `property` of the node with the given `id`.
 Ignores duplicate values.
 If data doesn't include the given `property`, it will add it.
+Returns `false` if operation has failed, otherwise `true`.

 #### `draft.removeFromProperty(id, property, value)`